bluppfisk/coindicator/README.md

 ## Configuring

 Use the GUI to add and remove indicators (find the piggy icon), to pick assets, to set refresh frequency and to set alarms.
-Alternatively, edit the user.conf YAML file in the project root.
+Alternatively, edit the **user.conf** YAML file in the project root.

+`max_decimals`: default 8.
+Lower if you want fewer decimals (takes priority over `significant_digits`) `significant_digits`: default 3.
+Set to higher if you want more significant digits.

 ## Extending (Plug-ins)